Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/_index.md

 name: Prometheus
 publisher: Kong Inc.
 version: 3.0.0
-desc: Expose metrics related to Kong and proxied Upstream services in Prometheus exposition format
+desc: Expose metrics related to Kong and proxied upstream services in Prometheus exposition format
 description: |
-  Expose metrics related to Kong and proxied Upstream services in [Prometheus](https://prometheus.io/docs/introduction/overview/) exposition format, which can be scraped by a Prometheus Server.
+  Expose metrics related to Kong and proxied upstream services in [Prometheus](https://prometheus.io/docs/introduction/overview/) exposition format, which can be scraped by a Prometheus Server.
 type: plugin
 categories:
   - analytics-monitoring